What does this mean?

 As an REO Agent, successfully running your business is important to you and your clients.
 In the course of your time as an REO Agent, 99.9% of you will neglect the retail side of your REO business.

-That is pretty much all of you and because of the ups and downs in the business, income could become scarce if there is a lack of SOI follow up or Geo Farming on your part.
-Bottomline, having that solid Team to help with backend tasks and maintain the upkeep of your retail business is essential for your REO survival.
+Because of the ups and downs in this business, income could become scarce if there is a lack of SOI follow-up or geofarming on your part.
+Bottomline, having a solid team to help with backend tasks and maintain the upkeep of your retail business is essential for your REO survival.

 Building Your Dream Team

 Who is your first hire?

 This is the most vital question to ask yourself.
 Hiring key personnel is going to be your first order of business when assembling your team.